-It is considered that the need for this development to boost the Council's severe housing land supply shortfall is such that the loss of the grade 3a agricultural land can be outweighed particularly as the land is not currently used for agriculture and there is no realistic possibility of it being so used.
+It is considered that the need for this development to boost the Council's severe housing land supply shortfall is such that the loss of the grade 3a agricultural land can be outweighed particularly as the land is at the lower end of the agricultural scale, the land is not currently used for agriculture and there is no realistic possibility of it being so used.
 This echoes the approach taken by the appeal Inspector concerning the site at Clays Farm.